kait-al/Microbiome_SOPs/Amplicon_SOPs/trimming_counts_tables.md

 # Pruning and filtering your counts tables
 #### This was adapted from [this very helpful tutorial](https://github.com/jmmack/16S/blob/master/manipulating_counts_table.md) by Jean Macklaim.

-Here are some examples on how to filter and inspect your data.
+Here are some examples on how to filter and inspect your data, beyond what was suggested in [04_filter_and_pca.R](04_filter_and_pca.R).
 Inspect your dataset often!!
 Make sure it looks right after you manipulate it and before you proceed.

 ---
 ## Inspection